Blackbytespace/monorepo/packages/components/README.md

 ## Install

 Basically, you don't have to install this package.
-It will come with the `@lotsof/cli` one.
+It will come with the `@blackbyte/cli` one.

 **BUT...**

 If you have a package on your side that describe a `library`, you will have to install it to have access to this library components.

 This documentation will come later.
-For now you can make use of our officials components through the `lotsof` CLI.
+For now you can make use of our officials components through the `blackbyte` CLI.

 ## Principles